UEABIO/physalia-R-course-2023/book/_main.md

 |307        |PAL0708    |            17|Chinstrap |Pygoscelis antarctica |Anvers |Dream  |Adult, 1 Egg Stage |N71A1         |No                |2007-11-30 |             50.3|            20.0|               197|        3300|MALE   |        10.02019|       -24.54704|Nest never observed with full clutch. |

 </div>

+To remove specific rows, we can use negative indices.
+Suppose, we want to remove the first 340 rows from our data frame.

 ```r